gengstrand/clojure-news-feed/README.md

 ### swagger

-Swagger templates and assets used to generate the api and resource classes for both feed3 and feed4.
+Swagger templates and assets used to generate the api and resource classes for feed3, feed4 and feed5.

+### aws

+This folder contains assets for standing up the service, and it dependencies, on Amazon Web Services, Google Compute Engine, and Windows Azure.

+### k8s

+This folder contains assets for standing up the service, and its dependencies, in Kubernetes.

 ## client